• Skip to primary navigation

 Use a meat thermometer to make sure you get it right and don’t accidentally overcook your pork chops.
 Keep in mind that your pork may still have a little pink color to it in the middle even when it’s safe to eat!

-pork chops cooking in a cast iron pan
+Pork chops cooking in a cast iron skillet.

 Pork chops, especially a simple savory recipe like this one, go well with sides like these: